MarcoPolo/marcopolo.github.io/content/code/2019-11-06-terrafirma.md

 ## What about a standard WASM Environment?

-There isn't an industry standard for what imports a host should provide to the WASM code running outside the browser.
+There isn't a mature industry standard for what imports a host should provide to the WASM code running outside the browser.
 The closest thing we have is [WASI](https://wasi.dev/), which defines a POSIX inspired set of syscalls that a host should implement.
 It's useful because it allows code would otherwise require a real syscall to work in a WASM environment.
 For example, In Rust you can build with the `--target wasm32-wasi` flag and your code will just work in any [wasi environment](https://wasmer.io/).

 ## Terrafirma

 Phew!
 Finally at TerraFirma.
 TerraFirma is a WASM runtime environment I wrote to let you run wasm code in the cloud.
-You upload your wasm file by copying it into a shared [KBFS folder](https://keybase.io/docs/kbfs) with the keybase user: [kbwasm](https://keybase.io/kbwasm).
+You upload your wasm file by copying it into a shared [KBFS folder](https://keybase.io/docs/kbfs) with the keybase user [kbwasm](https://keybase.io/kbwasm).
 Then you setup some DNS records to point your domain to TerraFirma's servers.
 And that's it!
 You can update the wasm code at any time by overwriting the old .wasm file with the new one.

 ### Terrafirma – Hello World Tutorial

 This example uses Rust, so if you don't have that setup [go here first](https://rustup.rs/).

-1. Point your domain to TerraFirma servers, and set a `TXT` record to point to your shared folder
+1. Point your domain to TerraFirma servers (`terrafirma.marcopolo.io` or `52.53.126.109`) with an A record, and set a `TXT` record to point to your shared folder (e.g. `"kbp=/keybase/private/<my_keybase_username>,kbwasm/"`)

 ```

-example.com 300 CNAME terrafirma.marcopolo.io
+example.com 300 A terrafirma.marcopolo.io

-\_keybase_pages.example.com 300 TXT "kbp=/keybase/private/<my_keybase_username>,kbwasm/"
+_keybase_pages.example.com 300 TXT "kbp=/keybase/private/<my_keybase_username>,kbwasm/"

 ```